 Since there’s no mention of a specific animal, this item could come from almost anywhere: roadkill, spoiled supermarket meat, dead, diseased or dying cattle — even euthanized pets.

 For this reason, we do not consider generic animal fat a quality ingredient.

 The sixth ingredient is corn gluten meal.
 Gluten is the rubbery residue remaining once corn has had most of its starchy carbohydrate washed out of it.

-The seventh item is animal digest.
-Animal digest is a chemically hydrolyzed concoction of unspecified body parts from unspecified animals.
-This product is usually sprayed onto the surface of a dry kibble to improve its taste.
+The seventh ingredient is animal digest, a chemically hydrolyzed mixture of animal by-products that is typically sprayed onto the surface of a dry kibble to improve its taste.